Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Testing as Documentation

 Well-written tests are the most reliable form of documentation.
 Unlike comments and README files, tests are verified by the computer every time they run.
-If the behavior changes and the documentation does not get updated, a test will fail and alert you.
-Comments just quietly become lies.
+If behaviour changes and documentation is not updated, a test will fail and the discrepancy will be flagged.
+Comments, by contrast, quietly become inaccurate.

-Good test names read like specifications.
+Good test names read as specifications.
 They describe what the system does under what conditions.

 # Bad: Test names that tell you nothing